 Mind Over Back Pain, by John Sarno, p112

 My favourite direct evidence — not the best, but my favourite — has always been the simple leg length study published way back in 1984, in the venerable British medical journal Lancet.
-That paper that showed that leg length differences were unrelated to back pain — no correlation even, let alone a causal relationship.23
+It showed that leg length differences were unrelated to back pain — no correlation even, let alone a causal relationship.25

-My favourite recent example of core strength research is a 2010 study of more than 1,100 soldiers which found that specialized, “precise” core strengthening did little to improve rates of low back pain (or any other injury) compared to good old-fashioned sit-ups.37 Meanwhile, many other studies show that no kind of core strengthening is important.38
+My favourite recent example of core strength research is a 2010 study of more than 1,100 soldiers which found that specialized, “precise” core strengthening did little to improve rates of low back pain (or any other injury) compared to good old-fashioned sit-ups.40 Meanwhile, many other studies show that no kind of core strengthening is important.41

 Moderately-trained therapists with more than five years of experience provided about 130 patients with 10 hours of this kind of massage.
 They also gave ordinary relaxation (Swedish) massage to another 130 patients.
 The effects on back pain of these two approaches were carefully measured over an entire year.
 The results were revealing: there was “no clinically meaningful difference between relaxation and structural massage” whatsoever!
 That is quite an embarrassing outcome for techniques that are routinely touted as “advanced.”
 If structuralism were a good basis for massage technique, shouldn’t it have produced impressively superior results?